 Facebook pages for businesses has changed a lot over the years.

-If you were one of the first to adopt Facebook for business and created a page in the early years, you’ll know this to be true.
+If you were one of the first to adopt Facebook for business and created a fan page back in the early years, you’ll know just what I mean.

-Back in 2015, I made the bold decision to shut down my original Facebook page for Magnet4Blogging, which I started back in 2010.
+About four years ago, around 2015 I believe it was, I made the decision to shut down my original Facebook page for Magnet4Blogging.

 Why did I do this?